-Either party shall have the right at any time to terminate this Agreement by not less than one terms notice in writing to the other party.
+Either party shall have the right at any time to terminate this agreement by not less than one terms notice in writing to the other party, excluding school holidays.

-In addition, London Young Counselling shall have the right to terminate this Agreement at any time by summary notice without any payment in lieu in the event of the Counsellor:
+In addition, London Young Counselling shall have the right to terminate this agreement at any time by summary notice without any payment in lieu in the event of the counsellor:

-- 1. Being in material or persistent breach of any of the terms of this Agreement. - 2.
+- 1. Being in material or persistent breach of any of the terms of this agreement. - 2.
 Having an entry on their DBS certificate which we have the right to check at interim periods. - 3.
 Being charged with or convicted of any criminal offence other than a minor driving offence under the Road Traffic Acts. - 4.
-Offering, promising or giving a bribe or requesting, agreeing to receive or accepting a bribe or bribing a foreign public official in connection with the Counselling Services contrary to the Bribery Act 2010. - 5.
-Persistently and wilfully neglecting the performance of the Counselling Services or being guilty of gross misconduct in the provision of the Counselling Services. - 6.
-Doing any action manifestly prejudicial to the interests of London Young Counselling or which in the opinion of the Board may bring the Counsellor into disrepute.
+Offering, promising or giving a bribe or requesting, agreeing to receive or accepting a bribe or bribing a foreign public official in connection with the counselling services contrary to the Bribery Act 2010. - 5.
+Persistently and wilfully neglecting the performance of the counselling services or being guilty of gross misconduct in the provision of the counselling services. - 6.
+Doing any action manifestly prejudicial to the interests of London Young Counselling which may bring the counsellor into disrepute.

-And the Counsellor shall have no claim against London Young Counselling in respect of the termination of their appointment for any of the reasons specified pursuant to this section.
+And the counsellor shall have no claim against London Young Counselling in respect of the termination of their appointment for any of the reasons specified pursuant to this section.